-The total cost of the cosmetology program is \$28,950, comprised of \$26,250 for tuition and \$2,700 for course fees.
-Tuition includes course textbooks, except non-consumable textbooks will remain the property of Dorsey College.
+For students starting their program before August 11, 2025, the total cost of the cosmetology program is \$28,950, comprised of \$26,250 for tuition and \$2,700 for course fees.
+For students starting their program on or after August 11, 2025, the total cost of the program is \$29,325 comprised of \$26,625 for tuition and \$2,700 for course fees.
+Tuition includes course e-textbooks, textbooks, except non-consumable textbooks will remain the property of Dorsey College.
+One complimentary "scrub set" uniform, an electronic device, and a cosmetology kit are provided to all students enrolled in the cosmetology program.
 Dorsey College will pay the cost one time for cosmetology program graduates to challenge the State of Michigan licensing examination, contingent upon the graduate meeting Dorsey College exam preparation requirements.